bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 }
 ```

-However, importing each of these files gives a different result than you may expect:
+However, if we were to `import` the two examples (the first being a CommonJS export and the second being an ES2015 export), we get different results:

 ```js
 import first from 'first-example';